William, Kate and children believed to have moved into new Windsor home

 William and Kate are seeking a life in the country away from the goldfish bowl of their official residence Kensington Palace in London in a bid to put their children first and give them more freedom.

+However, the royal family drew criticism for the gifting of the four-bedroom Grade II-listed home, which belongs to the Crown Estate, while Britons struggle during the ongoing cost of living crisis.

+The Queen gave the Cambridges permission to lease the property and use it as their base, with the couple paying market value rent using their own private funds.

-They had been known to have set their heart on outdoorsy prep school Lambrook, with its 52 acres of grounds, for their youngsters where fees will cost William and Kate in excess of £50,000 a year.
+William and Kate had set their heart on outdoorsy prep school Lambrook, with its 52 acres of grounds, for their youngsters where fees will cost Prince William and Kate Middleton in excess of £50,000 a year.

-The family will use the pretty 19th century Adelaide Cottage as their base after the Queen gave them permission to lease the four-bedroom Grade II listed home, which belongs to the Crown Estate.

 It was built for Queen Adelaide in 1831 and is nestled just a 10-minute walk from Windsor Castle in the private Home Park.